Voi and Mombasa, Kenya – Immersion

 They say that those who enter into mission fall into the dance of the living God.
 Indeed the rhythms of Africa are ones of dances.
 Maryknoll Lay Missioners (MKLM) in Kenya will introduce us to this dance of life in this beautiful and diverse East African nation.
 Most know Kenya for her stunning landscapes and abundance of wildlife.
 Participants of MKLM’s upcoming Friends Across Borders trip to Kenya will experience not only Kenya’s natural beauty, but will also have the opportunity to walk with Kenyan people on their daily journeys.

 Humanity’s first footsteps were taken in East Africa.
 Since then, the people of this region have navigated a long, rich, and often arduous road.
-Our home bases will be Kitale, located in a beautiful rural agricultural area known as the maize basket of Kenya, and Mombasa, a city on Kenya’s stunning coastline.
+Our home bases will be Voi, the largest town in Taita-Taveta County in southern Kenya, in the former Coast Province, and Mombasa, a city on Kenya’s stunning coastline.

 Maryknoll Lay Missioners will be our hosts; they will share and celebrate with us the unique gifts of African culture: a spirit of generosity, hospitality, and hope, an emphasis on human relationships, and a pervasive and strong spirituality.
 The Kenyan people face conditions of extreme poverty, health crises, including malaria, TB, and HIV/AIDS, lack of access to education, rampant corruption, violence, rapid population growth, and chaotic urbanization.
 We will witness the commitment of MKLM missioners as they attempt respond to these challenges both by addressing their root causes and by addressing the basic needs of the people who are impacted by them.